View All Class Specifications

 • Inspects animals for signs of illness and/or injuries and reports health problems to supervisor or medical personnel;

-• Assists veterinary staff in screening animals for adoption and with rabies shot clinics;
+• Assists veterinary staff in screening animals for adoption;

 • Performs other related job duties as assigned.